erik-adelbert/aoc/2025/README.md

 }
 ```

 The goal is to create a fresh working copy of a source slice at each iteration of a loop.
-In this example, everything is fine: the buffers exist at the same scope level, and aside from resetting the contents of `buf` each iteration, nothing never changes.
+In this example, everything is fine: the buffers exist at the same scope level, and aside from resetting the contents of `buf` each iteration, nothing ever changes.
 We never need to modify their size, nor do we need to worry about how memory management might behave, because we’re using them consistently.
 Right?

 But the thing is, in real life we often fixate on small details and lose sight of the bigger picture—and that’s when patterns like this can appear: